How your Universal Credit is worked out

 - Standard allowance, this is always included but the rate is different for single people, couples and also people under the age of 25.

 - Child responsibility element for each child or young person, but usually not for a third or subsequent child born on or after 6 April 2017.
+(Note: from April 2026 you will be able to claim for all of your children)

 - Disabled child addition – lower rate for each child or young person on Disability Living Allowance or Personal Independence Payment.